 I arrived in Amsterdam at 6am this morning and spent most of the day looking for a cheap room.
 I ended up paying €70.
-That was less costly than some of the prices I was quoted, but Amsterdam is a main tourist destination so I suppose that’s not so surprising.
+That was less costly than some of the prices I was quoted.
+Rooms are expensive in Amsterdam but it’s a main tourist destination so I suppose that’s not so surprising.
 After spending 22 hours travelling by bus, and spending so long searching for somewhere to sleep, I was just glad to have a place to hang my hat.
 I also needed to get to work on an article for a client.
 Fortunately the room had a desk in it and the Wi-Fi connection was reasonably good, so I managed to get that out of the way.

 While I was online I booked a room via Airbnb, so I’m catching the train to Wageningen tomorrow.
 I’m staying for 19 nights and the total cost is only £179.

 If you are planning a trip to Amsterdam and want to travel on the cheap the bus may be the best option.
 I got a National Express bus from Teesside to London and then caught a Eurolines bus to Amsterdam.
 I booked the journey as a single trip and payed less than £60.
 Another alternative would have been to travel with MegaBus.
 The price would have been about the same, but MegaBus runs promotions where it is possible to travel for just £1 (+50p booking fee).
 From what I’ve read it’s just a case of pot-luck, if you try book a seat on a certain day for specific journey, and the gods of travel have got your back, you may get lucky.

 However, if you travel to Amsterdam by bus, don’t take it for granted that you will be dropped off in the city centre.
 I had no idea where I was when I got off the bus.
 I asked the driver how to get to the centre of town and he pointed to the train station on the other side of the road.